srl-labs/learn-srlinux/docs/tutorials/l2evpn/evpn.md

 <script type="text/javascript" src="https://cdn.jsdelivr.net/gh/hellt/drawio-js@main/embed2.js" async></script>
-SR Linux services facilitate EVPN-VXLAN deployments in data centers.
 Ethernet Virtual Private Network (EVPN), along with Virtual eXtensible LAN (VXLAN), is a technology that allows Layer 2 and Layer 3 traffic to be tunneled across an IP network.

-The SR Linux EVPN-VXLAN solution supports using Layer 2 Broadcast Domains (BDs) in multi-tenant data centers using EVPN for the control plane and VXLAN as the data plane.
+The SR Linux EVPN-VXLAN solution enables Layer 2 Broadcast Domains (BDs) in multi-tenant data centers using EVPN for the control plane and VXLAN as the data plane.
 It includes the following features:

 * EVPN for VXLAN tunnels (Layer 2), extending a BD in overlay multi-tenant DCs
 * EVPN for VXLAN tunnels (Layer 3), allowing inter-subnet-forwarding for unicast traffic within the same tenant infrastructure

-This tutorial is dedicated for EVPN for VXLAN tunnels Layer 2.
+This tutorial is focused on EVPN for VXLAN tunnels Layer 2.

 ## Overview
 EVPN-VXLAN provides Layer-2 connectivity in multi-tenant DCs.
 EVPN-VXLAN Broadcast Domains (BD) can span several leaf routers connected to the same IP fabric, allowing hosts attached to the same BD to communicate as though they were connected to the same layer-2 switch.